Undecided about what destination to choose for your Mexican Vacation? Cancun vs Cabo – the struggle is real.

 - Unlike Cancun, which is a tropical destination, Cabo is a more rugged, desert-like place with other-worldly rock formations.
-Which means you have a variety of jaw-dropping views and landscapes and will appreciate the contrast between the red rocky desert and the blue ocean.
+This means you have a variety of jaw-dropping views and landscapes and will appreciate the contrast between the red rocky desert and the blue ocean.

-- Even though downtown in Cabo is pretty much touristy now, the nearby San Jose del Cabo still has plenty of authentic vibes to offer.
+- Even though downtown Cabo is pretty much touristy now, the nearby San Jose del Cabo still has plenty of authentic vibes to offer.

 - Architecture from the colonial era gives San Jose del Cabo a distinct charm.